Alycia de Mesa

 - Instructor, School of Sustainability, College of Global Futures

-Alycia de Mesa's lineage is as a fourth generation of Arizona and a mixed-race American of Mexican, Apache of Chihuahua and Coahuila and Indigenous Mexican of Durango, Japanese, British-German descent.
+Alycia de Mesa's lineage is as a fourth generation of Arizona and a mixed-race American of Mexican, Apache of Chihuahua, MX, Japanese, British-German descent.
 She is the Assistant Director of Digital Equity & Social Impact at ASU Enterprise Technology, a Senior Global Futures Scholar for the Julie Ann Wrigley Global Futures Laboratory, School of Sustainability faculty instructor, and doctoral student with College of Global Futures.
 Alycia is a UNESCO Inclusive Policy Lab expert.

-Her 25-year professional focus has been to help companies, organizations and individual people succeed with brand development, marketing, communications and storytelling for engaging and positive outcomes.
+Her 25-year professional focus has been to help companies, organizations, and individual people succeed with brand development, marketing, communications, and storytelling for engaged outcomes.
 As a national and international brand and marketing advisor, she has worked with all sizes of business from Fortune 100 to start-ups as well as nonprofits and social ventures.
 She is a public speaker for corporations, non-profit, academic, and community organizations.

-Alycia is currently the faculty instructor of communications & storytelling for ASU School of Sustainability graduate programs in Sustainability Leadership and teaches undergraduate courses in core sustainability topics.
+Alycia is the faculty instructor of communications & storytelling for ASU School of Sustainability graduate programs in Sustainability Leadership and teaches undergraduate courses in core sustainability topics.
 Alycia also served as an adjunct professor of marketing and entrepreneurship for business undergraduates at Benedictine University in Mesa from 2015-2020.
 At ASU, she has served as Associate Director of ASU Project Humanities initiative and a Research Professional for the NSF funded ASU ADVANCE program, supporting 2020-2021 and 2021-2022 faculty fellows cohorts.

 - BA, Political Science (minor French Literature), Arizona State University